Vizag Prasad: Career

 Korlam Parvathi Varaprasada Rao hails from Gopalapatnam, a suburb of Visakhapatnam (Vizag).
 He began his acting career at the age of 16, performing in numerous plays before transitioning to films.

 Babai Abbai (1985), directed by Jandhyala, was his first film.
 During the making of Mogudu Pellalu (1985), director Jandhyala gave him the stage name "Vizag Prasad" to distinguish him from other actors named Prasad in the film.
 The name "Vizag Prasad" was derived from his native place, Gopalapuram, a suburb of Vizag.
 Until the release of Nuvvu Nenu, he was credited as "K. P. V. Prasad" in his films.
 However, during the shooting of Nuvvu Nenu, the cast and crew referred to him as "Vizag" Prasad, and the name was later used in the film's title credits.

-He made his Tamil debut in the film, Unnal Mudiyum Thambi, which was his one of his only Tamil films to date.
 After a hiatus, he garnered acclaim for his role as Uday Kiran's father in Nuvvu Nenu in 2001.
-Nuvvu Nenu enabled him to be a viable supporting actor and he starred with well known Telugu actors in Sundara Kanda, Allari Ramudu, Bhadra, Allari Bullodu, Gemeni, and Jai Chiranjeeva.
+Nuvvu Nenu enabled him to be a viable supporting actor and he starred in Sundara Kanda, Allari Ramudu, Bhadra, Allari Bullodu, Gemeni, and Jai Chiranjeeva.
+He also acted in a few Tamil films.